Smoking Effects on Dental Implant Surgery

 Smoking’s impact on human health is well documented.
 Every year, May 31st is celebrated as World’s No Smoking Day.
 Today, smoking effects on dental implant surgery success can’t be ignored.
-This is why at EON Clinics, patients are advised to stop smoking prior to dental implant surgery.
+This is why at EON Clinics, patients are advised to stop smoking prior to the surgery.
 Also, smoking is bad for oral hygiene.
-It’s important to discuss smoking’s effects on dental implant surgery.
+It’s important to discuss smoked affects on teeth implants.

 - The dental implant failure rate is higher in smokers than non-smokers.

 - Smokers are at great risk of getting bacterial infection post-surgery.

 - Instances of peri-implantitis after implant placement is observed higher in smokers

 - The bone graft success rate reduces in smokers